openhab/openhab-docs/10_users_manual/40_working_with_openhab_2/10_installing_the_extension/installing_the_extensions.md

 ---

-*Guidelines : this section is so far centered on Mac OS.
+* This section is so far centred on Mac OS.
 It must be modified in order to cover Linux and Windows.*

 ---